Ada-Audio/audio_wavefiles/README.md

 ```

 However, since parts of the Wavefiles package are generic and therefore need to
-be instantiated, it's advisable to include this library into your project by
+be instantiated, it's advisable to include this library in your project by
 adding the following line:

 ```